 PHP random string generator function

-Generating random strings in PHP is a common requirement for many applications , from creating secure passwords and API tokens to generating temporary file names and verification codes.
-In this tutorial, we'll explore three robust methods to generate random strings in PHP, compare their strengths and weaknesses, and help you choose the best one for your use case.
+Generating random strings in PHP is a common requirement for many applications — from creating secure passwords and API tokens to generating temporary file names and verification codes.
+In this tutorial, you'll see three robust ways to generate PHP random strings, compare their strengths and weaknesses, and pick the best option for your use case.

 Random strings are used for a variety of reasons in modern web applications: